About Baseballot

 Baseballot is a website for people who are both political junkies and baseball nerds, attempting to fill—with one blog—two desperate needs of many desperate people.
 The site specializes in data-driven analysis of elections and baseball (and sometimes elections in baseball!), shining a spotlight on downballot and local politics, and, of course, all the obvious and not-so-obvious places where our democracy and national pastime intersect.

-Baseballot is written by Nathaniel Rakich, a Boston-based writer.
-Nathaniel's work has been published in The New Yorker, Grantland, POLITICO, FanGraphs, Roll Call, The Hardball Times, The Atlantic, The New Republic, Inside Elections, the Boston Globe, VICE Sports, and many other outlets.
-He is currently a senior elections analyst for FiveThirtyEight.
+Baseballot is written by Nathaniel Rakich, a Washington, DC–based writer and editor.
+From 2018 to 2025, Nathaniel worked at FiveThirtyEight, the data-driven political news site, as a senior editor and senior elections analyst.
+Nathaniel's work has also been published in The New Yorker, Grantland, POLITICO, FanGraphs, Roll Call, The Hardball Times, The Atlantic, The New Republic, Inside Elections, the Boston Globe, VICE Sports, and many other outlets.
 Previously, Nathaniel has worked as a senior political analyst in Washington, DC, a front-office assistant for the Boston Red Sox, and an editor for Let's Go Travel Guides.
 He graduated from Harvard University in 2010.

 Got an opinion to share?
 An opportunity to work together?
 A media request?
-Email Nathaniel at nathaniel dot rakich at fivethirtyeight dot com.
+Email Nathaniel at nrakich at gmail dot com.

 Usual Legal Disclaimer: The opinions, analysis, etc. expressed in this blog and in my tweets are mine and mine alone; they do not necessarily reflect those of my employers or anyone associated with me.
 Links and retweets do not constitute endorsements.